 - Limited nutrient availability

 - Low oxygen availability

-This phase also refers to “Decline phase”, which is the last stage of the growth curve.
+This phase also refers to the “Decline phase”, which is the last stage of the growth curve.
 In this, the population size decreases at the logarithmic rate.
-Death phase is characterized by the loosing of cell division ability of microorganisms.
+The death phase is characterized by the loosing of the cell division ability of microorganisms.